wwcodemanila/WWCodeManila-Java/readme.md

 Learn more about Java from their documentation [official site](https://docs.oracle.com/javase/8/docs/technotes/guides/language/).

+This Java Study Group is directed towards beginners, career-shifters and hobbyists - even with zero knowledge!

+Recommended softwares to install:
+	Java JRE
+	Notepad++ or Sublime
+	Any IDE is optional

 ## About this study group

 Read this [document](wwcodemanila/study_groups.md) first to know what study groups are.